nvidia-holoscan/holoscan-sdk/docs/holoscan_debugging.md

 sudo sysctl -w kernel.core_pattern=coredump_%e_%p
 ```

-where in this case we have requested both the executable name (`%e`) and the process id (`%p`) be present in the generated file's name.
+In this case, we have requested that both the executable name (`%e`) and the process id (`%p`) be present in the generated file's name.
 The various options available are documented in the [core documentation](https://man7.org/linux/man-pages/man5/core.5.html).

 If you encounter errors like `tee: /proc/sys/kernel/core_pattern: Read-only file system` or `sysctl: setting key "kernel.core_pattern", ignoring: Read-only file system` within a Docker container, it's advisable to set the `kernel.core_pattern` parameter on the host system instead of within the container.